9 ways to save money on board games

 Swap with a friend

 I have been toy swapping since my teenager was a toddler.
 I love letting others play with our favourite things, instead of watching them sit lonely on a shelf.
 And bringing home new items to try for free makes my kids’ eyes light up too.
 With a bit more effort, you could host an official toy swap with a group of friends.

-Games are my favourite items to buy gently used.
-Peruse your local thrift store, double check that all pieces are included, and print off online instructions if needed.
+Games are my favorite items to buy gently used.
+Peruse your local thrift store, double-check that all pieces are included, and print off online instructions if needed.

 Hasbro runs a cereal box promotion every year.
 This year they offered 25,000 coupons for a free product up to $20 value.
 I used mine to save 100% on something from my son’s Christmas wishlist this year.
 Once those coupons ran out, they gave $10 off coupons for a $25 Hasbro toy or game.

 For a unique night out, look for a board game cafe in your area.
 They are growing in popularity as trendy options that include eating and entertainment.
 Many offer unique, hard-to-find games to play in the restaurant for a small fee, and also to purchase.
 Here are a few cleverly-named options: Snakes And LattesandThe Board Room Game Cafe.